MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/memory.md

 ![Edge Memory Tool Comparison View](./media/Edge_Memory_compare.png)

-The comparison view works like the snapshot details view, except :
+The comparison view works like the snapshot details view, except:

   - Columns showing the difference in **Size** and **Retained size** are added.
   - The **Scope** menu is added. **Scope** shows you different views of the comparison and is particularly useful when combined with a **three-snapshot method** for memory analysis.